MiltonJohansson/account-api/README.md

 # account-api
-Code test to create simple api for an account
+Code-test to create simple api for an bank-account
 ## To run
 - yarn install
 - yarn start